 Exemplifying excellence in scholarship and a strong commitment to his/her child(ren) and to the community of children in the San Francisco Bay Area.

 - Annual Award— Decision made during the fall semester of each year and the scholarship is awarded the following spring.

 - Undergraduate student currently attending SFSU at least half-time, and continuing as an undergraduate the following spring.

-- At least one child under 18 living in the home at time of award.
+- Single parent with t least one child under 18 living in the home at time of award.

 - Headstart parents and graduates are especially invited to apply.

 - Applicant may receive the award twice during his/her undergraduate studies at SFSU.

 - family history

 - paid work experience

 - evidence of commitment to one’s own family and to the local childcare community